Sancho-cyber/Queen-RiasV3_/README.md

  ## [WEBSITE](https://toxxic-site.vercel.app/)
 ### THANKS TO:

-- Myself Toxxic For making This bot
+- Myself Sancho For making This bot
 - Nexus Team For Support
 - The Almighty and His Team For Testing
 - Blue Demon For Support And Api and his wisdom